CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

 ![Name is required error](./images/5-3-validation-error.png)

-Our third exception case is when the web service call fails.
+Our third edge case is when the web service call fails.
 We want to display a server error.

 Since this is a new situation, let's set this up as yet another new `describe` block in `NewRestaurantForm.spec.js`: